GPT-PINN: Generative Pre-Trained Physics-Informed Neural Networks toward non-intrusive Meta-learning of parametric PDEs: Numerical results

 \section{Numerical results}

 In this section, we present numerical results of the GPT-PINN applied to three families of equations, the Klein-Gordon equation, the Burgers' equation, and the Allen-Cahn equation.
 All simulations are run on a desktop with AMD Ryzen 7 2700X CPU clocked at 4.0GHz, an NVIDIA GeForce RTX 2060 SUPER GPU, and 32 GB of memory.
 Python version 3.9.12 was used along with common numerical packages and machine learning frameworks such as NumPy (v1.23.4), PyTorch (v1.11.0), TensorFlow (v2.10.0), and for GPU support CUDA v11.6 was installed.
 Previous literature \cite{wight2020solving,MATTEY2022114474,mcclenny2020self,xu2022numerical} has shown common difficulties in the use of baseline (non-adaptive) PINNs for the approximation of the Allen-Cahn equations.
 We have therefore adopted the Self-Adaptive PINNs (SA-PINNs) formulated by \cite{mcclenny2020self} in \cref{SEC-AC} to acquire accurate approximations by the full PINN, later used by the GPT-PINN.
-Throughout the experiments of \cref{SEC-KG,SEC-B,SEC-AC}, we calculate and report the point-wise absolute errors and the relative L2 errors.
-They are defined as follows.
+The tuned hyperparameters of the full PINNs include the activation functions and the learning rates.
 The code for all these examples are published on GitHub at \href{https://github.com/skoohy/GPT-PINN}{https://github.com/skoohy/GPT-PINN}.
+Throughout the experiments of \cref{SEC-KG,SEC-B,SEC-AC}, we calculate and report various losses and errors.
+They are defined in Table \ref{tab:reportedquantities}.